Call us: 601.957.3101

 1. The agreement must be in writing;

-3. There must be full and fair disclosure of all terms prior to signing;
+3. There must be full and fair disclosure of all terms before signing;

 5. The agreement must be executed before the marriage.

-Another best practice for establishing full disclosure is providing a reasonable period of time to review the proposed agreement prior to the wedding.
-This means that it is best not to present the proposed agreement shortly before the wedding ceremony.
+Another best practice for establishing full disclosure is providing a reasonable time to review the proposed agreement before the wedding.
+It is best not to present the proposed agreement shortly before the wedding ceremony.
 The better practice is to provide your future spouse with a draft of the prenuptial agreement long before the wedding.
-Nevertheless, prenuptial agreements signed on the day of the wedding have been enforced.
+Nevertheless, prenuptial agreements signed on the wedding day have been enforced.

 Limitations

-Prenuptial agreements in Mississippi are not enforceable to the extent they cover issues relating to the children, such as custody and visitation.
-Matters involving children must be decided by a Judge based on what is in the children’s best interests at the time of the divorce.
+Prenuptial agreements are not enforceable to the extent they cover issues relating to the children, such as custody and visitation.
+A Judge must decide matters involving children based on the children’s best interests at the time of the divorce.

 There are several ways that a prenuptial agreement can be attacked in court.
 These include waiver, involuntariness, unconscionability, and a failure to disclose assets.
 Virtually any traditional common law defense to the enforceability of a contract may be raised to defeat the terms of a prenuptial agreement.